-An OCP Fault is considered to have occurred only if the fault threshold has been tripped in 4 consecutive switching cycles.
-When the switching frequency is using the 4x multiplier, the current is sampled only every other cycle.
-As a result it can take as many as 8 switching cycles for an over current event to be detected.
-When operating in 4x mode inductors with a soft saturation characteristic are recommended.
+An OCP Fault is considered to have occurred only if the fault threshold has been tripped in four consecutive switching cycles.
+When the switching frequency is set to the 4x multiplier, the current is sampled only every other cycle.
+As a result it can take as many as eight switching cycles for an over current event to be detected.
+When operating in 4x mode an inductor with a soft saturation characteristic is recommended.

 When the OCP level is reached and the fault is generated, the host will be notified by the SUPPLY\FAULT\EVENT interrupt generated by the controller.
-The host then can use an I2C command to check which channel is at fault.
+The host then can use an IC command to check which channel is at fault.

-In addition, OCP fault can be monitored through HW Flags on GPIO0.
-The host can also monitor OCP warning flag through HW Flags on GPIO0.
-The OCP warning level is calculated by PowerArchitect $^{\text{TM}}$ as 85% of the OCP fault level.
+In addition, OCP faults can be monitored through HW Flags on GPIO0.
+The host can also monitor the OCP warning flag through HW Flags on GPIO0.
+The OCP warning level is calculated by PA5 as 85% of the OCP fault level.

-A user can choose one of three options on how to react to an OCP event: to shutdown the faulting channel, to shut down faulting channel and to perform auto-restart of the channel, or to restart the chip.
+A user can choose one of three options in response to an OCP event: shut down the faulting channel, shut down faulting channel and perform auto-restart of the channel, or restart the chip.